-BlogScience of learningHow to Study for the MCAT: A Complete Guide
+BlogScience of learningHow to study for the MCAT without confusing effort...

 Science of learning · 8 min read

-Most students need 3 to 6 months of consistent study.
-If you are a retaker, you may need less time on content review and more time on practice and error analysis.
-Plan for at least 10 hours per week.
-More is better, but consistency matters more than volume.
+Most students need three to six months of consistent study.
+If you are retaking, you likely need less time on content review and more on practice and error analysis.
+Plan for at least ten hours a week.
+More helps, but consistency beats volume.
+Ten focused hours across five days does more than a frantic twenty hour weekend.

 The Pillar Prep playbookThis post is one piece of a larger system.
 The full course has 12 trap families, section-specific protocols, and a smart error log that adapts to you.